What is a public record on your credit report?

 Having a public record on your credit report negatively impacts your credit score.
 Public records can be a deciding factor when a lender is making a financial decision.

-Having a bankruptcy removed once it’s on your credit report can be a time-consuming job.
+Removing a bankruptcy from your credit report can be a time-consuming job.
 If you have public records dragging your credit score down, get professional help to have them removed.
 If you’re able to remove any kind of negative information from your credit report, it should definitely improve your credit score.

 What kind of information is included in a public record?

 If you file for bankruptcy, the amount the court found you were legally responsible to pay will be listed.
 There will also be an exempt amount.
 This is the amount the court says you are not responsible to pay.

 Lastly, there will be an asset amount for the number of personal assets the court used to make its decision.
 These will all be listed in the bankruptcy and are the kind of public records that can significantly lower your credit ratings and affect your borrowing power.

 What information is not part of your public record?

 You may feel like your whole life is on display, but it’s not entirely.
 There are a few categories of strictly confidential records that are protected by law.
 Confidential records include welfare benefits, income tax, education level, and medical and criminal records.

 These records are kept confidential because they contain Social Security numbers, contact information, health history, and financial information.

 How are public records made public?